ShepherdOnline/ShepherdOnline/_drafts/2016-12-11-central-michigan-area-concert-band-puts-audience-into-holiday-spirit-during-concert.md

 The audience was invited to participate by singing during the band's performance of "It's Christmas!"

-Here is a collection of perfo
+Here is a collection of the songs performed by the band during the concert.